zephyrproject-rtos/zephyr/doc/reference/bluetooth/mesh/shell.rst

 Message sending
 ===============

-With an application key added (see above), the mesh node's transition parameters are all valid, and the Mesh Shell can send raw mesh messages through the network.
+With an application key added (see above), the mesh node's transition parameters are all valid, and the Bluetooth mesh shell can send raw mesh messages through the network.

 For example, to send a Generic OnOff Set message, call::